 - Efforts must be made to emphasize e.g. the fact that, in this epidemic situation, the number of people for private events must be taken into account when visiting a person covered by care services, and hygiene instructions and safety gaps should be taken into account.

 - When people from risk groups visit in private homes, recommendations on restrictions on the number of people at private events should be taken into account.

 Universities and colleges

-- Comprehensive education can go back to contact education.
+- The necessary education can be implemented as contact education.

 Pre-primary education (school-based) and early childhood education:

-- In particular, care must be taken to ensure that there are no contacts between the various groups.
+- Care must be taken to ensure that there are no contacts between the various groups.